Colorado Uninsured & Underinsured Motorists Laws

 If you were the victim of a hit-and-run accident, you can receive compensation for your medical bills and other associated expenses through your insurance policy’s UM coverage, provided you have this coverage.
 Filing against your UM coverage is common in cases where the at-fault driver cannot be identified.
 Additionally, it can be helpful to speak with an experienced attorney to understand what options are available under the law.

-Why Is Uninsured Motorist Coverage Necessary?
+Why Is Uninsured Motorist Coverage Necessary In Colorado?

 Under Colorado law, insurance companies selling automobile insurance in Colorado are required to sell UM/UIM insurance as part of every policy sold unless the coverage is specifically refused in writing.
 However, UM/UIM insurance is optional in Colorado, meaning you do not have to add it to your auto insurance policy unless you want to.